forthright/vile-rubycritic/README.md

     rating: "A"
 ```

-Any source control related properites, like `churn`, will be ignored
+Any source control related properites like `churn` will be ignored
-if not run within such a context.
+if you are not using anything like Git.

 ## Ignoring Files